prjunnamed/prjcombine/docs/digilent/intro.rst

 or long depends only on its subsystem and command type.
 A short command simply consists of two USB transfers:

-- OUT EP1: command to device
+- command endpoint: command to device
-- IN EP2: response from device
+- response endpoint: response from device

 A long command is one that possibly takes a long time and can be aborted (via the ``SYS_ABORT`` command).
 Long commands can also involve large data transfers over endpoints 3 and 4.
 A long consists of the following transfers:

-- OUT EP1: start command to device (bit 7 of byte 2 set to 0; short payload contains command arguments, if any)
+- command endpoint: start command to device (bit 7 of byte 2 set to 0; short payload contains command arguments, if any)
-- IN EP2: response from device (if not successful, the command is aborted now)
+- response endpoint: response from device (if not successful, the command is aborted now)
-- OUT EP3 and/or IN EP4 (if needed): large payload to/from device (if both are needed, the two transfers may have to be overlapped)
+- data out endpoint and/or data in endpoint (if needed): large payload to/from device (if both are needed, the two transfers may have to be overlapped)
-- OUT EP1: end command to device (bit 7 of byte 2 set to 1; no short payload present)
+- command endpoint: end command to device (bit 7 of byte 2 set to 1; no short payload present)
-- IN EP2: response from device (contains actual transmitted and received byte counts, as appropriate)
+- response endpoint: response from device (contains actual transmitted and received byte counts, as appropriate)

 System management commands